OMWD Board to Save Property Owners $2.8 million with Bond Refinancing

 “Refinancing these bonds at lower interest rates is consistent with OMWD’s established reputation of financial excellence,” commented board president Ed Sprague who sits on OMWD’s Finance Committee.
 “As much as possible, efforts are made to save ratepayers millions by leveraging our favorable financial standing.”

-In 1997, OMWD issued Assessment District 96-1 bonds to finance the Olivenhain Water Storage Project, which included storage in a concrete dam and open reservoir, raw water pipelines, and other related projects.
+In 1997, OMWD issued Assessment District 96-1 bonds to finance the Olivenhain Water Storage Project, which included storage in a concrete dam and open reservoir.
 In 2007, Reassessment District 96-1 bonds were issued to refund and refinance the original bonds.
 The bonds were to be repaid through special assessments on properties within Reassessment District 96-1 which contains 23,299 parcels.
 Savings will total nearly $353,000 per year until the bonds mature in late 2027.

 “The difference between current yields and outstanding coupons on our existing bonds provided significant savings from reduced interest rates by refunding and refinancing the bonds,” explained Larry Watt, OMWD’s treasurer and Finance Committee member.
 “We are happy to be able to lower financial costs on property tax bills for our residents.”